kenmaready/funcster-api/README.md

 The endpoints in the API are:

-'/' (GET)
+-   '/' (GET)

 _just returns a success message to let you know you are communicating with the funcster-api._

-'/signup' (POST)
+-   '/signup' (POST)

-\_runs through the signup process to register a new user with auth0 and with the postgresql database.
-Expects data in the body of the request with the following
+_runs through the signup process to register a new user with auth0 and with the postgresql database.
+Expects data in the body of the request with the following information:_\
-information:

-'usertype' {either 'coder' or 'mentor'}
+_'usertype' {either 'coder' or 'mentor'}_\

-'username'

-'password'

-'email'
+_'username'_\
+_'password'_\
+_'email'_

-will check to see if there is already a conflicting username (in which case it will return a 409 error), and then attempt to register the user with auth0 and if that succeeds, will register the user in the api's postgresql database as either a mentor or a coder, as applicable.
-If successful, returns a JSON object with "success": True and a "message" indicating that the signup was successful.\_
+_will check to see if there is already a conflicting username (in which case it will return a 409 error), and then attempt to register the user with auth0 and if that succeeds, will register the user in the api's postgresql database as either a mentor or a coder, as applicable.
+If successful, returns a JSON object with "success": True and a "message" indicating that the signup was successful._

-'/userinfo/<username>' (GET)
+-   '/userinfo/<username>' (GET)

-\_returns profile information for a user based upon the username passed in the querystring.
+_returns profile information for a user based upon the username passed in the URL.
 Does not expect any information in the body of the request, but does require an Authorization header with a Bearer token (which is a valid jwt Auth0 access token) having the appropriate permission (either a Coder or Mentor access token will carry the needed permission).
 Searches the Mentor & Coder database tables to see if the username exists and if not will return a 404 error.
 If successful, returns a JSON object with information about the user.
-The exact information depends on whether the user is a Mentor or a Coder, and will include:
+The exact information depends on whether the user is a Mentor or a Coder, and will include:_

-for a Coder:
+_for a Coder:_

-"success": True
+-   _"success": True_

-"user_id": <<the Coder's ID from the Coder table in the postgresql database>>
+-   _"user_id": {the Coder's ID from the Coder table in the postgresql database}_

-"usertype": "Coder"
+-   _"usertype": "Coder"_

-"mentor": <<the username (string) of the coder's mentor - if the coder does not have a mentor, this will be null>>
+-   _"mentor": {the username (string) of the coder's mentor - if the coder does not have a mentor, this will be null}_

-"snippets": <<a list of snippets, with each snippet in JSON form - if the coder does not yet have any snippets, will be an empty list>>
+-   _"snippets": {a list of snippets, with each snippet in JSON form - if the coder does not yet have any snippets, will be an empty list}_

-for a Mentor:
+_for a Mentor:_

-"success": True
+-   _"success": True_

-"user_id": <<the Mentor's ID from the Mentor table in the postgresql database>> "usertype": "Mentor"
+-   _"user_id": {the Mentor's ID from the Mentor table in the postgresql database}_
+-   _"usertype": "Mentor"_
-"coders": << a list of coders (if any) belonging to this Mentor.
-Each coder in the list is provided as a JSON object with the coder's username, ID and a list of any snippets>>\*
+-   _"coders": {a list of coders (if any) belonging to this Mentor.
+Each coder in the list is provided as a JSON object with the coder's username, ID and a list of any snippets}_

-'/coders' (GET)
+-   '/coders' (GET)

--   returns a list of all coders in the database.
+_returns a list of all coders in the database.
 Does not expect any information in the body of the request, but does require an Authorization header with a Bearer token (which is a valid jwt Auth0 access token) having the proper permission (only a Mentor token has the proper permission for this endpoint).
-Returns a JSON object with a "success" key having a value of true, and a list of coders, each of which is a JSON object containing the information about each coder stored in the postgresql database (id, username, mentor_id, snippets)\*
+Returns a JSON object with a "success" key having a value of true, and a list of coders, each of which is a JSON object containing the information about each coder stored in the postgresql database (id, username, mentor_id, snippets)_

-'/coders/available' (GET)
+-   '/coders/available' (GET)

--   similar to '/coders' (see above), but provides list of only those coders who do not currently have a Mentor associated with them.
-Same Authorization header and permissions required as for the '/coders' endpoint.\*
+_similar to '/coders' (see above), but provides list of only those coders who do not currently have a Mentor associated with them.
+Same Authorization header and permissions required as for the '/coders' endpoint._

+-   '/coder/<coder_id>/mentor' (PATCH)

+_this endpoint allows a Coder to select a Mentor.
+It requires an Authorization header with a valid Auth0 jwt 'Coder' access token.
+The coder's id is to be included in the URL of the request, and this expects a body with a 'mentorId' consisting of the selected mentor's ID from the Mentor table of the postgresql database.
+If successfule, returns a JSON object with 'success' equal to true, and a message verifying that the mentor was successfully added._

+-   '/mentors' (GET)

+_this endpoint returns a list of mentors, with each mentor represented as a JSON object containing the mentor's information from the Mentor table of the postgresql database (id, username, coders (which is a list of coder JSONs)).
+This endpoint requires an Authorization header consisting of a valid 'Mentor' jwt Auth0 access token._

+-   '/mentor/<mentor_id>/coder' (PATCH)

+_this endpoint allows a Mentor to add a specified Coder to the Mentor's list of Coders.
+The Mentor's id is included in the URL of the request, and the body should include a 'coderId' which is the selected Coder's id from the Coder table of the postgresql database.
+This endpoint requires an Authorization header with a Bearer token consisting of a valid 'Mentor' jwt Auth0 access token._

+-   '/snippet/<snippet_id>' (GET)

+_this endpoint returns a requested code snippet from the database based on the snippet's id in the postgresql database which is provided in the URL.
+This request requires an Authorization header with a Bearer token consisting of a valid Auth0 jwt access token (may be either a Coder or a Mentor token)._

+-   '/snippet' (POST)

+_this endpoint is used to post a new code Snippet to the database.
+It requires an Authorization header with a Bearer token consisting of a valid 'Coder' Auth0 jwt access token.
+The Snippet information should be provided in the body of the post request, and should include:_\

+-   _'name': {name for the snippet}_\
+-   _'code': {the actual code of the snippet as a string}_\
+-   _'needsReview': {a boolean indicating whether the code need to be reviewed by the applicable Mentor}_\
+-   _'comments': {optional, probably a blank string for initial post (comments are intended to be added later by a Mentor)}_

+*   '/snippet/<snippet_id>' (PATCH)

+_this endpoint is used to update an existing snippet (after being edited or reviewed by the Coder or by a Mentor).
+The Snippet's id is provided in the URL and the request must include an Authorization header consisting of a Bearer token which may be either a 'Coder' or 'Mentor' Auth0 jwt access token.
+The body of the request can include the same parameters as the POST method for a new snippet (see above). **NOTE that if a parameter is not provided, this will change the attribute to a blank string, null or False in the database (basically erasing the existing value), so please provide the original value for each attribute if not intending to change the existing value.**_

+-   '/snippet/<snippet_id>' (DELETE)

+_this endpoint allows a coder to delete an existing Snippet (identified by the Snippet's id provided in the URL).
+This request must include an Authorization header consisting of a Bearer token which is a valid 'Coder' Auth0 jwt access token.
+This enpoint expects a 'coderId' to be provided in the body of the request, which id must match the id of the Coder associated with the Snippet in the postgresql database._

 ### Main Files: Project Structure